-See:

-STS Statement (I), 5.4 Hedging, 7.2 and 7.3 criteria.
+See prospectus, 5.4 Hedging - Other than the Interest Rate Cap Agreement to mitigate the interest rate risk, the Issuer shall not enter into any derivative contracts.
 Also, 4.1 Terms and Conditions, point 3.

 EBA Final non-ABCP STS Guidelines - statements on background and rationale